deric/puppet-mesos/README.md

 ## File based configuration

-If some file based configurations this module doesn't provide directly in master and slave module, `mesos::property` allows to confgure them or remove the file when `value` is left empty. e.g. configure value in `/etc/mesos/hostname`:
+If some file based configurations this module doesn't provide directly in master and slave module, `mesos::property` allows to configure them or remove the file when `value` is left empty. e.g. configure value in `/etc/mesos/hostname`:

 ```puppet
 ::mesos::property { 'hostname':